 That comes on top of experimenting with the dose, grind, distribution, and tamping.

-My barista trainer taught me this.
+My first barista trainer taught me this.

 He also made sure we made espresso with freshly ground beans that have gone through the grinder within the last 3 hours.